Refinitiv/websocket-api/Applications/Examples/EDP/python/README.md

 Service and Elektron Data Platform (EDP) Gateway, and consuming market content.

-The market\_price\_edpgw\_authentication.py example demonstrates authenticating via an HTTPS request to the EDP-RT Gateway using a username and password.
+The market\_price\_edpgw\_authentication.py example demonstrates authenticating via an HTTPS request to the EDP-RT Gateway using a username, clientid and password.
 It then opens a WebSocket to the ERT service using the specified hostname, logs in with the retrieved token, and requests market content.

-The market\_price\_edpgw\_service\_discovery.py example demonstrates authenticating via an HTTPS request to the EDP Gateway using a username and password, and discovering endpoints of the EDP-RT service via an HTTPS request to EDP-RT Service Discovery.
+The market\_price\_edpgw\_service\_discovery.py example demonstrates authenticating via an HTTPS request to the EDP Gateway using a username, clientid and password, and discovering endpoints of the EDP-RT service via an HTTPS request to EDP-RT Service Discovery.
 The example then opens a WebSocket to an endpoint (or optionally two endpoints, if the --hotstandby option is used), logs in with the retrieved token, and requests market content.

-The examples periodically retrieve new authentication tokens, using a refresh token included in the response from the Gateway instead of the username and password.
+The examples periodically retrieve new authentication tokens, using a refresh token included in the response from the Gateway instead of the username, clientid and password.
 Once the new token is retrieved, they send a login request with this token over their WebSockets to the ERT Service.